andywales83/MS-Project-1/README.md

 There are multiple updates that could be implemented in the future, that would add additional user benefit and would fall in line, with the scope of the goals to increase the features for frequent users.

 - Implemented features could include:
-    - implementation of a direct to source calendar booking system such as calendly, where learners can directly access the calendar for teh tutor, and book in a slot for a lesson from a pre-set number of days and times.
+    - Implementation of a direct to source calendar booking system such as calendly, where learners can directly access the calendar for teh tutor, and book in a slot for a lesson from a pre-set number of days and times.
-    - implementation of an alert bar, that gives users information on details such as new instruments that are being introduced to the offering.
+    - Implementation of an alert bar, that gives users information on details such as new instruments that are being introduced to the offering.
 Offers that can be accessed, such as referral rates for friends and family, or reduced lesson prices through blocked bookings.
-    - implementation of a new section or page that allows the tutor to create an online blog, introducing snippets of lessons, musical techniques or ideas and concepts.
+    - Implementation of a new section or page that allows the tutor to create an online blog, introducing snippets of lessons, musical techniques or ideas and concepts.
     - A frequently asked questions page, where the most common questions asked by students are answered, giving potential customer a greater depth of readily available information.
-    - introduction of a monthly subscription where students can access a subscription only area with video and tutorials and downloadable content.
+    - Introduction of a monthly subscription where students can access a subscription only area with video and tutorials and downloadable content.

+---
 ## Technologies Used

 - This project uses the core programming languages of HTML5 and CSS3.